-This article describes how to enable the slow query log in MySQL.
+This article describes how to enable the MySQL slow query log.
 You can use the slow query log to help determine which database queries take a long time to run.

 Slow queries can affect database performance and overall server performance.
 The slow query log feature in MySQL enables you to log queries that exceed a predefined time limit.
 This greatly simplifies the task of finding inefficient or time-consuming queries.

 To enable the slow query log in MySQL, follow these steps: